FanChenNUS/FanChenNUS.github.io/_pages/about.md

 ssh-add -l
  -->

 Dr. Fan Chen is a computational mechanics and advanced manufacturing researcher with cross-disciplinary expertise in additive manufacturing, AI-integrated modeling, and high-performance simulation.
 His recent work involves implementing visco-plasticity laws in Lagamine and developing creep models for metallic systems.
 His technical strengths include advanced numerical simulation and multi-scale modeling for process–structure–property relationships in manufacturing.
-He also has experience teaching mechanics and materials science at NUS and mentoring students on computational mechanics.
+He also has teaching assistance experience in mechanics and materials science at NUS and mentoring students on computational mechanics in different institutions.

 Main Research Topics (published)
 ====